xoorath/xoorath/README.md

 # About Me

-I'm xoorath online (Jared in the fleshiverse) and I'm a game developer from Ottawa, Canada living now in Woodinville, WA, USA.
+I'm xo, a game developer from Ottawa, Canada living now in Woodinville, WA, USA.

 I like to work on game engines, retro games, and occasionally embeded projects and web games.
 I raise chickens and build things with wood and metal.